Flexiboy/Classification-Challenge/README.md

 	for i in evaluate:
 		final.append(associate(distance_list(data, i, k), i))
-	show(final)

 	with open('result.csv', "w") as out:
 		for i in final:
 			out.write(f"{i[0]};{i[1]};{i[2]};{i[3]};{i[4]};{i[5]}\n")
+	t1 = time.perf_counter()
+	print(f'time elapsed: {t1 - t0}')
 ```

 This is the main.
 We are just running the programm here and setting the k (so the limit for the top-k distances).
-We are also sending the output to a file called `result.csv`
+We are also sending the output to a file called `result.csv`.
+We are also showing the time elapsed.